matrix-construct/construct/modules/README.md

 toolchains.
 The result is significantly simpler and more convenient for developers to work with.

+##### GLOBAL SYMBOLS

-- Modules are loaded with `RTLD_GLOBAL` on both posix and windows platforms.
+Modules are loaded with `RTLD_GLOBAL` on both posix and windows platforms.
 Use of C++ namespaces, visibility attributes, `STB_GNU_UNIQUE`, etc are adequate to make this modernization.

+##### WEAK UNDEFINED SYMBOLS

-- All project code is built to silently weaken undefined symbols.
-This means a complicated interface declared in a header, like a class interface with public and private and static members -- typical in C++ -- can be included by itself into any part of the project without knowing where the definitions of that interface are until they are *first used* at runtime.
-If said definitions are not available because they are in an unloaded module, a C++ exception is thrown directly from the callsite.
+All project code is built to silently weaken undefined symbols.
+This means a complicated interface declared in a header, like a class interface with public and private and static members (typical in C++) can be included by itself into any part of the project without knowing where the definitions of that interface are until they are *first used* at runtime.

+If definitions are not available because they are in an unloaded module: a C++ exception is thrown directly from the callsite.
+We have built this action is built into the lookup mechanism of the runtime dynamic linker; none of this requires knowledge or effort from developers to use.

+#### Layout

+(TODO)

 ## Getting started